A scalable onshore CO₂ mineral storage hub in Iceland

-There is negligible risk of the CO2 returning to the atmosphere.
-Once dissolved in water, CO2 is no longer buoyant and does not migrate back to the surface, a phenomenon known as solubility trapping.
-Furthermore, the CO₂-charged water accelerates both the release of elements such as calcium, magnesium and iron from the basalt and subsequent formation of solid carbonate minerals, a process known as mineral trapping.
+There is negligible risk of the CO₂ returning to the atmosphere: Once dissolved in water, CO₂ is no longer buoyant and does not migrate back to the surface, a phenomenon known as solubility trapping.
+Furthermore, the CO₂-charged water accelerates the release of elements such as calcium, magnesium and iron from the basalt which subsequently binds the CO₂ as solid carbonate minerals, a process known as mineral trapping.
 Once stored as a mineral, the CO₂ is immobilised for geological time scales.
-Solubility trapping occurs immediately and the bulk of the carbon is trapped in minerals within few years ensuring that no CO₂ will escape back to the surface.
+Solubility trapping occurs immediately, and the bulk of the carbon is trapped in minerals within few years ensuring that no CO₂ will escape back to the surface.

-The atmosphere is shared by everyone and emissions from one country affect the rest of the world.
-Climate action is should not be border confined, such that the global impact is maximized.
-The International Energy Agency (IEA) has estimated that large scale application of carbon capture and storage is indispensable to meet our climate goals.
+The atmosphere is shared by everyone, and emissions from one country affect the rest of the world.
+Climate action must therefore reach across boundaries where their global impact is maximized.
+The International Energy Agency has estimated that large scale application of carbon capture and storage is indispensable to meet our climate goals.
 For the hard-to-abate sector, Carbon Capture and Storage (CCS) is the only way to cut emissions and reduce the carbon footprint of such activities.